 3. Steve Stricker recorded 13 top-10 finishes in 76 major championship starts but only finished as high as second

-Steve Stricker made his first major championship appearance at the 1983 U.S. Open at Oakmont, his most recent major appearance at the 2021 PGA Championship at Kiawah Island, and 74 in between.
+Steve Stricker made his first major championship appearance at the 1983 U.S. Open at Oakmont, his most recent appearance at the 2021 PGA Championship at Kiawah Island, and 74.
 In those 76 appearances, the 2021 Ryder Cup captain recorded 13 top-10s, his best finish being a runner-up at the 1998 PGA Championship at Sahalee Country Club, where he finished two strokes back of Vijay Singh.

-Nine-time PGA Tour winner Jay Haas appeared in 87 major championships from 1974 (his first two were as an amateur) to 2008 without a victory, currently putting him in a tie for the all-time lead.
+Nine-time PGA Tour winner Jay Haas appeared in 87 major championships from 1974 (his first two were as an amateur) to 2008 without a victory, putting him in second place on this list.
 Haas recorded 16 top-10 finishes in majors, including three in 1995 alone, tying for third at The Masters, tying for fourth at the U.S. Open at Shinnecock Hills, and tying for eighth at the PGA Championship at Riviera.
 Haas’ T-3 at Augusta in ’95 and his T-3 at the 1999 PGA Championship at Medinah were his best-ever finishes in a major.

-T1.
-Lee Westwood has also made 87 major championship appearances without a victory
+1. Lee Westwood has made 90 major championship appearances without a victory

-While Lee Westwood is the only player on this list who still has a realistic chance to capture that first major championship, he could soon find himself on the wrong side of history as his appearance at the 2021 U.S. Open at Torrey Pines marked his 87th start in a major, tying Haas for the all-time lead.
+While Lee Westwood is the only player on this list who still has a chance to capture that first major championship, he found himself on the wrong side of history as his appearance at the 2021 edition of The Open Championship marked his 88th start in a major.

-As he’s set to tee it up at The Open Championship on July 15, Westwood would obviously take the top spot on his own if he doesn’t emerge victorious at Royal St. George’s, where he missed the cut in 2003 and 2011, the latter being the year Darren Clarke won his first and only major in attempt number 54.
+Westwood took the top spot on his own after tying for 59th at Royal St. George’s, where he missed the cut in 2003 and 2011, the latter being the year Darren Clarke won his first and only major in attempt number 54.